szilard/benchm-dl/README.md

 ### Conv-nets (CNN)

 Image recognition on the MNIST dataset.
+Code and detailed results [here](cnn-mnist).

 On p2.xlarge (1 GPU):